Honduran Miss World contestant and sister found murdered

 Julia Morley, chairman of the Miss World Organisation, said the pageant was "devastated by this terrible loss of two young women who were so full of life."

-The group said it would hold a service with the Miss World contestants on Sunday to honor the two women, and say prayers for them and their family.
+The group said it would hold a service with the Miss World contestants on Sunday to honour the two women, and say prayers for them and their family.

 (Writing by Elinor Comlay; Editing by Kieran Murray, W Simon, Alan Crosby and Edmund Klamann)